bennobuilder/dynamic-styles/README.md

 };

 // Create a type that represents the created stylesheet type (extracted from the 'useStyles()' hook).
-// Can then be used to add a typesafe styles property to the Button component. export type ExtractedStylesType = ExtractStylesType<typeof useStyles>;
+// This type can be used to add a typesafe styles property to the Button component. export type ExtractedStylesType = ExtractStylesType<typeof useStyles>;

 export const Button: React.FC<ButtonProps> = (props) => {